 The Privacy, Data Protection and Cybersecurity Law Review: Brazil

 The concept and protection of privacy is not an innovation in Brazil.
-The privacy, private life, honour, and image of individuals were considered inviolable as well as a fundamental right by the Brazilian Federal Constitution of 1988 (the Brazilian Federal Constitution).2
+The privacy, private life, honour and image of individuals were considered as inviolable as well as fundamental rights by the Brazilian Federal Constitution of 1988 (the Brazilian Federal Constitution).2

 The year in review

-The covid-19 pandemic emphasised the exponential growth of technology in people's daily lives, in companies' activities, governmental roles and in the fight against coronavirus.
-Suddenly, the entire world found itself in social isolation and witnessed the collapse of the health system.
-In this scenario, technology was an important ally in the practice of medicine, in the home office, in online education and in relationships as a whole.
+The covid-19 pandemic continued to emphasise the exponential growth of technology in people's daily lives, in companies' activities, in governmental roles, and in the fight against coronavirus.
+Other privacy-related challenges have arisen, as vaccination status and body temperature are considered as sensitive personal health data.
+Technology has continued to be an important ally in the practice of medicine, in the home office, in online education and in relationships as a whole.

 i Privacy and data protection legislation and standards

 The Brazilian Federal Constitution establishes the inviolability of its people's privacy, private life, honour and image as fundamental rights.
-Besides this, the right to compensation for property or moral damages resulting from their violation is ensured.13
+Additionally, the right to compensation for property or moral damages resulting from their violation is ensured.9

-Also, Brazil has a civil regulatory framework for use of the internet: Law 12,965/201414 (the Brazilian Internet Law), which establishes principles, guarantees, rights and obligations for the use of the internet in Brazil.
-Decree 8,771 of 11 May 201615 establishes procedures related to data retention and protection by connection and application providers, and points out transparency and enforcement measures concerned with personal data and private communications.
+Also, Brazil has a civil regulatory framework for use of the internet: Law No. 12,965/2014 (the Brazilian Internet Law),10 which establishes principles, guarantees, rights and obligations for the use of the internet in Brazil.
+Decree 8,771 of 11 May 201611 establishes procedures related to data retention and protection by connection and application providers, and points out transparency and enforcement measures concerned with personal data and private communications.

-The LGPD16 contains core definitions related to data protection, such as:
+The LGPD12 contains core definitions related to data protection, such as:

 - personal data: information regarding an identified or identifiable natural person;